 Any trainee in this category (RI) from the end of Professional Practice 1 onwards needs to be considered as a cause for concern as early as possible.
-As soon as a potential RI trainee is identified the relevant supervising staff must be alerted and immediate intervention, including sharply focused short and longer term targets for the trainee, should be agreed and recorded on the Intervention Plan (see Intervention Plan, page 22).
+As soon as a potential RI trainee is identified the relevant supervising staff must be alerted and immediate intervention, including sharply focused short and longer term targets for the trainee, should be agreed and recorded on the Intervention Plan (see Intervention Plan, page 32).
 Explicit training actions should be defined, monitored and recorded; and weekly updates maintained.
 The interventions to secure progress will be entirely dependent upon the trainee's individual needs but may include: tutorial meetings, bespoke training sessions, observation of outstanding practitioners, and additional professional practice training days.
-A trainee who reaches the end of Professional Practice 2 at an RI (grade 3 level) will be referred to a placement panel, chaired by the Associate Dean (partnership), in order that appropriate decisions about the required next steps in support can be made.
+A trainee who reaches the end of Professional Practice 2 at RI (grade 3 level) may be able to extend or resit their PP2 to support further development.